bonobos/styleguide/RFC.md

 ## Variables

 ##### :x: Don't use `var`
-`var` is mutable, and globall scoped.
+`var` is mutable, and globally scoped.
 There shouldn't be any use case for using it.

 ##### :white_check_mark: Use `const` as default
 We should always favor immutability.
 It makes the code safer, and easier to reason about.
 If you find yourself re-assigning a variable, it's a good indication the code could be written in a more functional manner.
 For instance, instead of